deepset-ai/haystack/proposals/text/5289-recentness-ranker.md

 # Motivation

-Initially this reranker was implemented by Timo for a customer case where the date of the document mattered for retrieval.
+Initially this ranker was implemented by Timo for a customer case where the date of the document mattered for retrieval.
 The reason we would like to add it to Haystack is because we see wider use for this node in future customer and community cases.
 One example where document recency matters is in a QA solution based on technical documentation with release notes of a software product - the older release notes should naturally have less priority in the responses than the most recent ones.
 And another example is news content - news articles retrieval can definitely benefit from recency being factored into the relevance calculation.

 # Detailed design

-The reranker has already been implemented by Timo here: https://github.com/deepset-ai/deepset-cloud-custom-nodes/blob/main/deepset_cloud_custom_nodes/rankers/recentness_reranker.py & PR was reviewed at the time by Seb and Florian: https://github.com/deepset-ai/deepset-cloud-custom-nodes/pull/54.
+The ranker has already been implemented by Timo here: https://github.com/deepset-ai/deepset-cloud-custom-nodes/blob/main/deepset_cloud_custom_nodes/rankers/recentness_reranker.py & PR was reviewed at the time by Seb and Florian: https://github.com/deepset-ai/deepset-cloud-custom-nodes/pull/54.

 Additionally, you can see the code for this proposal here: https://github.com/deepset-ai/haystack/pull/5301/files.
 It is the same code as above, just with small naming changes (e.g. "rff" method got changed to "reciprocal_rank_fusion" to match the existing naming used Haystack's JoinDocuments node)

-As a general description, the reranker works by sorting the documents based on date and modifying the relevance score calculation slightly to include recency-based weight.
+As a general description, the ranker works by sorting the documents based on date and modifying the relevance score calculation slightly to include recency-based weight.

 # Drawbacks

-Since this is a relatively small change without any effect on existing nodes, I do not see major reasons not to add this reranker.
+Since this is a relatively small change without any effect on existing nodes, I do not see major reasons not to add this ranker.
 The only important limitation to using this node is the need to have a metadata field with document date already present and for the "score" method the need to double-check that the previous node (e.g. CohereRanker, SentenceTransformersRanker, EmbeddingRetriever) outputs a score within [0,1] range.

 # Alternatives